 - Typically, credit card rewards programs – like the American Express Membership program – don’t let you keep your points if you cancel the associated credit card.

-- Third-party rewards programs – like Air Miles, McDonald’s, and Scene+ – generally do.
+- Third-party rewards programs – like McDonald’s and Scene+ – generally don't remove your points if you cancel an associated credit card.

 - To avoid losing your points, transfer them to another account, convert to a different type of points, or redeem them before cancelling your credit card.